sftcd/openssl/doc/designs/ech-api.md

 on the inner CH to another TLS server that actually negotiates the TLS session with the client, based on the inner CH content.
-The function to support this simply takes the outer CH and returns the inner CH and SNI values (allowing routing to the correct backend) and whether or not decryption succeedd.
+The function to support this simply takes the outer CH and returns the inner CH and SNI values (allowing routing to the correct backend) and whether or not decryption succeeded.

 This has been tested in a PoC implementation with haproxy, which works for nomimal operation but that can't handle the combination of split-mode with  HRR